biobakery/humann/readme.md

 ### Updating the environment ###
 To update the environment, add the path to the HUMAnN2 download directory ($HUMAnN2_PATH) to your $PATH.
-Include this command in your .bashrc file located in your home directory ($HOME).

-`` export PATH=$PATH:$HUMAnN2_PATH ``
+1. Add this line to the .bashrc file located in your home directory ($HOME) : `` export PATH=$PATH:$HUMAnN2_PATH ``

-After editing your .bashrc file, run the following command to update your current environment.

-`` source $HOME/.bashrc ``
+1. Run this command to update your current environment: ``$ source $HOME/.bashrc ``

-HUMAnN2 can now be called without providing the location of the install directory.

-`` $ humann2.py --help ``
+1. HUMAnN2 can now be run without providing the location of the install directory: `` $ humann2.py --help ``

-*The update environment step is optional if the path to the HUMAnN2 executable is always provided.*
+The update environment step is optional if the path to the HUMAnN2 executable is always provided.

-*For example, calling HUMAnN2 as follows does not require updates to the environment:*

-`` $ $HUMAnN2_PATH/humann2.py --help ``
+For example, calling HUMAnN2 as follows does not require updates to the environment: `` $ $HUMAnN2_PATH/humann2.py --help ``

 ## How to Run ##